Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 ### Tasks for tomorrow:
 - [ ] Upload Rejection Letters!!
 - [ ] Find a solution to mark co-author in latex.

+## June 11 Update:
+### Finished Tasks:
+- [x] Added the co-author part for our paper.
+- [x] Start working on my Resume.
+Planning to apply for GEC TA and Tencent 2022 xinghuo program.
+- [x] Start working on applying for community college in uc: santa monica

+### Tasks for tomorrow:
+- [ ] Revise on our paper topic.
+- [ ] Finish working on my resume and send application.